airport codes

 If you think all you need is an open patch of land, a building with a roof, and a runway, you're wrong!
 As the airplane has developed over the last century, airports have had to keep pace with well-designed grounds and handling facilities that work for both passengers and pilots.

-When designing airports, its position relative to the city it serves must be carefully considered.
+When designing an airport, its position relative to the city it serves must be carefully considered.
 Airports that are too close to urban areas often receive noise complaints, while those too far away from the cities they serve are often considered inefficient.

 Runway design is also very important.
 While shorter, grass runways did the job just fine during the airplane's early years, today's larger, heavier planes mean that longer, asphalt runways are the norm.
 Runways are situated depending upon conditions such as wind directions and size, height, and location of obstructions in the area.
 While a few single-runway airports still exist, most of today's airports feature multiple runways.
 There are many different ways to design multiple runways — parallel in line, staggered parallel, or at right or acute angles to one another are common options.
 However the runways are oriented, they must work with the terminal.